casangi/casadocs/docs/tasks/task_importnro.rst

    | An important point in using **importnro** is the treatment of
-     the beams of the multi-beam receiver such as FOREST, where different beams are assigned to different antennas (not beam!).When using other tasks such as **plotms** or **sdbaseline**, individual beams can be specified in the following ways:
+     the beams of the multi-beam receiver such as FOREST, where different beams are assigned to different antennas (not beam!).
+When using other tasks such as **plotms** or **sdbaseline**, individual beams can be specified in the following ways:

    | (When you specify beam 1,)
    | antenna = ‘0&&&’,
    | antenna = ‘0&&0’, or
    | antenna = ‘NRO-BEAM0’.
-   | Another important point is about the array of SAM45.Except for
+   | Another important point is about the array of SAM45.
+Except for
      FOREST, **importnro** assigns SAM45’s sixteen arrays labelled A01-A16 to spw of 0-15 in ascending order, even if some different arrays share the same frequency setting.
-As a result,every MS2 file generated via **importnro** has sixteen spw IDsdue to the high flexibility of the frequency setting in SAM45.
+As a result, every MS2 file generated via **importnro** has sixteen spw IDs due to the high flexibility of the frequency setting in SAM45.

    | On the other hand, in the data obtained using FOREST,
      assignments of four beams, two polarizations, and two sidebands (4 x 2 x 2 = 16) to SAM45’s sixteen arrays are fixed, and there